> Shirley Collins > Songs > My Bonny Miner Lad

 [ Roud 2599 ; Mrs. Cosgrove, A.L.
 Lloyd]

 Shirley Collins recorded the ballad My Bonny Miner Lad in 1959 for her second LP, False True Lovers, and a second time for her Collector EP English Songs Vol. 2.
-She commented in the first album's notes:
+She noted on her first album:

 Anyone who knows the books and records of Ewan MacColl and A.L.
 Lloyd realises that folk-song making did not cease with the advent of the industrial revolution in Great Britain.
 The country people re-worked their traditional songs or composed new pieces to tell of their struggles and to celebrate their grimy-handed heroes.
 Some of those industrial ballads have been in circulation for more than a century, have been varied in the traditional folk manner, and rank with the best of the British song tradition.
 The oldest and most productive of these industrial folk traditions is that of the miners, of which A.L.
 Lloyd has made a superlative collection.
 [Come All Ye Bold Miners, Lawrence and Wishart, 1952 -ed.]
 One of his informants was the Scots miner's wife, daughter of several generations of miners, Mrs. Cosgrove of Keltingrove in the Lowlands of Scotland.
 I had the pleasure on one occasion of hearing Mrs. Cosgrove singing in her own house, as she fixed a midnight snack for her men-folks who were going down on the night shift, and told stories of mining disasters and strikes.
 I can testify that her style and her point of view are those of a true folk singer.
 This song has been collected in another form among the coal miners of Nova Scotia.